gustavovnicius/algorithms/README.md

 # algorithms
-A small repo, with my studies and reviews
+A small repo, with my studies and reviews.
+Feel free to browse